 - Wolfpack Boss: Turns out the reason he shows up so often?
 There's a lot of him.

 Originally a hastily-built decoy robot, built only to slow Mega Man's escape from Wily Castle, he somehow gained sentience and became angry at Dr. Wily for using and discarding him.
-He rebelled against Wily, and is the secondary antagonist of the second game.
+He rebelled against Wily, and is a supporting character and the True Final Boss of the second game.
+He serves as the protagonist and Player Character of Episode Zero.

 - Ascend to a Higher Plane of Existence: After his creation, Absolute ZERO, is defeated in 2, he ascends into the sky, his purpose in life fulfilled.

-- Body Horror: His mouth is where his stomach is.
-Despite being a robot, he is fairly organic-looking.
+- Body Horror: His mouth is where his lungs would be if he were a person, and despite being a robot, he is fairly organic-looking.

 - Boss Subtitles: Zero Soul gets the subtitle "Soul of Souls" in MaGMML Remastered.